michalstanko/github-jira-ticket-link/README.md

 1. Download the .zip file from the `build` directory
 2. Unpack it to where you want to run it from on your computer
-3. Go to `chrome://extensions/` in Chrome and enable the "Developer mode" setting (it's in the top left corner at the time of writing this)
+3. Go to `chrome://extensions/` in Chrome and enable the "Developer mode" setting (it's in the top left corner at the time of this writing)
 4. Click "Load unpacked extension" and choose the directory you unpacked the .zip file to
 5. Enjoy!